We generally follow the web host recommendations given by WordPress.org. As they do, we recommend:

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

 https://).
 Make sure to review Stripe’s integration security guide for details.
 In addition, WordPress itself strongly recommends HTTPS for all sites.
-You can also continue to use Test mode on non-SSL sites.
+You can also continue to use Test mode on non-SSL test and staging sites.

 Here’s a guide to moving an existing WordPress site from HTTP to HTTPS along with installing an SSL certificate.